 Mapping Your Timeline to Sell a House Before Foreclosure

 The takeaway here is crystal clear: you have the most control and the best options right after you receive the Notice of Default.
-Your leverage drops significantly the closer you get to that auction date.
+The amount of leverage you can use decreases when the auction date approaches.

 Key Pre-Foreclosure Stages and Strategic Actions

-For many homeowners, the most direct and certain path is simply to sell the house before the bank takes it.
-A sale allows you to pay off the lender completely, protect your credit from the devastating blow of a foreclosure, and in many cases, walk away with your remaining equity.
+Most homeowners would find selling their house before the bank takes ownership to be the quickest and most definite solution.
+A sale enables you to discharge your entire debt to the lender while safeguarding your credit score from the harmful effects of foreclosure and in many situations you can retain your remaining home equity.
 To learn more, check out our guide on https://www.eaglecashbuyers.com/blog/7-ways-to-avoid-foreclosure/.

 Calculating Your True Home Equity Under Pressure

-In simple terms, equity is the difference between your home’s value and what you owe.
+The difference between your property market value and your current debt obligations equals your equity.
 But when foreclosure is on the table, the “what you owe” part gets a bit more complicated than just your mortgage balance.

 Tallying Up the Total Debt

 Your first move should be to get an official payoff statement from your lender.
-Don’t be surprised if this number is higher than you think—it almost always is once you’ve fallen behind.
+The actual number tends to be higher than what you expect because it usually turns out to be more than you think.

 - Missed mortgage payments: The total of all payments you’re behind on.